 Well, my kids love it as much as I did growing up.
 So instead of saving it for special occasions, I make veggie pizza year-round for a cold and crispy lunch.

 The little ones like to help chop up veggies and sprinkle on toppings.
-I like the fact that it’s so fast and easy to make and cram packed with vitamins.
+I like that it’s fast and easy to make and packed with vitamins.

 - 2 packages (tubes) refrigerated crescent rolls

 - 1 (1-ounce) package Hidden Valley Ranch seasoning packet